koopjs/koop-cli/README.md

 ### new(cwd, type, name, \[options\])

-Create a koop project at the given directory.
+Create a Koop project at the given directory.

 * `cwd`: current work directory
 * `type`: project type